zanaca/docker-dns/README.md

 Or you can checkout the code in any folder of your choice and:

--   Install all python dependencies by running `pip3 install -r requirements.txt`
+-   Install all python dependencies by running `$ pip3 install -r requirements.txt`
--   Execute ./bin/docker-dns install
+-   Execute `$ ./bin/docker-dns install`

 ## Supported commands